Self-Admitted GenAI Usage in Open-Source Software: Related Work

 Besides our work and that of Tufano et al.~\cite{Tufano2024}, a few other studies have also established taxonomies of GenAI tasks in software development.
 Sagdic et al.~\cite{10.1145/3643991.3645080} used semantic modeling and expert analysis to understand the topics developers discuss when interacting with ChatGPT, revealing 17 topics in seven categories, with over one-quarter of prompts focused on seeking programming guidance.
 Champa et al.~\cite{10.1145/3643991.3645077} defined 12 categories of software development tasks based on a literature review and applied these categories to analyze developers' interaction with ChatGPT.
 They found that code quality management and commit issue resolution represent the most frequent assistance requests.
 These additional taxonomies provide further evidence of the breadth of software engineering activities in which developers rely on GenAI assistance.

 Research examining the purposes and contexts of GenAI usage has revealed several patterns in the ways developers integrate AI tools into their workflow.
 Using the DevGPT dataset~\cite{10.1145/3643991.3648400}, Jin et al.~\cite{10.1145/3643991.3645074} found that LLM-generated code was rarely used as production-ready code, providing concrete evidence of the gap between GenAI capabilities demonstrated in research settings and their practical application in real-world development scenarios.
 Their analysis revealed distinct purposes for AI-generated content: nearly one-third of the generated code was not integrated at all, whereas approximately one-quarter was incorporated into auxiliary files, such as README documentation files and test cases, rather than production codebases.
-This pattern suggests that developers may primarily leverage GenAI for explanatory and educational purposes rather than direct code production.
+This pattern suggests that developers may primarily use GenAI for explanatory and educational purposes rather than direct code production.
 Xiao et al.~\cite{xiao2024generative} studied GenAI-developer collaboration through the analysis of over 18K pull requests where descriptions were crafted by GitHub Copilot.
 They found that developers complement AI-generated content with manual input, underlining the collaborative nature of human-AI interaction in producing development artifacts that require iterative refinement and enhancement.
 Our analysis complements these studies by focusing on self-admitted GenAI usage, examining how and why developers explicitly acknowledge AI assistance in their development artifacts across different tasks and content types.

-Despite the increasing amount of research studying GenAI assistance in software development, a significant gap remains in our understanding of self-admitted GenAI usage patterns in the wild, particularly regarding how developers openly acknowledge and document GenAI assistance across different software engineering tasks and purposes.
+Despite the increasing amount of research studying GenAI assistance in software development, an important gap remains in our understanding of self-admitted GenAI usage patterns in the wild, particularly regarding how developers openly acknowledge and document GenAI assistance across different software engineering tasks and purposes.